Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 ---

-## 4.2 Cox Proportional Hazard Model<a class="anchor" id="coxph"></a>
+## 4.2 Cox proportional hazards Model<a class="anchor" id="coxph"></a>

-The Cox proportional hazard model (CoxPH) involves not only time and censorship features but also additional data as covariates (for our research all features of the dataset were used).
+The Cox proportional hazards model (CoxPH) involves not only time and censorship features but also additional data as covariates (for our research all features of the dataset were used).

-The Cox proportional hazard model (1972) is widely used in multivariate survival statistics due to a relatively easy implementation and informative interpretation.
+The Cox proportional hazards model (1972) is widely used in multivariate survival statistics due to a relatively easy implementation and informative interpretation.
 It describes relationships between survival distribution and covariates.
 The dependent variable is expressed by the hazard function (or default intensity) as follows:

 <img align="center"